ATNF/askapsoft/Code/Doc/user/current/doc/platform/comm_archive.rst

 "stage-processing.sh -h" for more information.

-All BETA datasets were archived in the same fashion, and are available in their own directory on both the commissioning archive and /scratch2 (in beta-scheduling-blocks rather than askap-scheduling-blocks).
+All BETA datasets were archived in the same fashion, and are available in their own directory on both the commissioning archive (in beta-scheduling-blocks rather than askap-scheduling-blocks).

 Viewing and accessing the archive